 Training sessions are held either in local villages or on our farms - either out in the open, in our covered pavilion in Sarambei or in our training rooms in Rongai.

-As part of this program, our farm is being used as a Training Facility and as a Demonstration Farm
+As part of this program, our farm is being used as a Training Facility and as a Demonstration Farm.

-A full-time farming expert (extension officer) provides training, support and oversight over 123 local farmers (from 9 villages) who trial various initiatives on their own small farms.
+A full-time farming expert acts as advisor (extension officer) and provides training, support and oversight over 140 local farmers (from 9 villages) who trial various initiatives on their own small farms.
+The farmers are formed into discussion groups to share their experiences and work through any difficulties.

 Our farm is used to showcase best practices and trial new initiatives in the following areas: